michmaml/Cognizance/README.md

 # Cognizance
-An app created to support students with mental health troubles by offering mindfullness excercises.
+An app created to support students with mental health troubles by offering mindfulness excercises.

 Distinguished laureate of Samsung’s Solve for Tomorrow 2019 HK